University College London Courses

 • Social Sciences

-The following departments are typically only available to students enrolling for the full academic year or spring-only: Centre for Languages and International Education; Electronic and Electronic Engineering; Management; Mathematics; Social Science.
+The following departments are typically only available to students enrolling for the full Academic Year or Spring-only.
+Please note these departments may also have limited capacity: Biochemical Engineering, Biomedical Engineering, Chemical Engineering, Centre for Languages and International Education; Electronic and Electronic Engineering,; Management, Mathematics, Natural Sciences,; Social Science.

 Choosing Your Courses